Anchovys/ancshell/README.md

 2. Save and close file `adjuncts.txt`,
 3. Run AncShell.exe!

-Your DLL library should have this  code for init by Anchsell:
+Your DLL library should have this  code for init by Anchshell:

 `````csharp
 using System;